zverok/good-value-object/README.md

 ## Behavior in ranges

 For most of its functionality, Ruby's `Range` currently relies on value providing `#succ` (next value in ordered values space).
 Unfortunately, this includes case equality `===` too.

+**UPD:** Since Ruby 2.6, `#===` uses `cover?` underneath, so "not working" or "too slow" examples of `case` below are working correctly.
+So, rule about implementing `#succ` becomes simpler: "Implement it, if it makes unambigous sense for your type".

-Therefore, two opposite rules:
+For code expecting to work under Ruby < 2.6, there stay two opposite rules:

 * Consider providing `#succ` method if value space is small and has unambiguous granularity, to allow code like this:
   ```ruby